isomerpages/ema-pl/_events/segc-youth/overview.md

 ---
 ![Singapore Energy Grand Challenge (Youth) 2021](/images/events/segc/EMA-SingaporeEnergyGrandChallenge-Banner2022.png)
 <p style="text-align: center; font-weight: bold;">
-    As Singapore transitions towards a carbon-free energy future, how can we reduce our carbon footprint by leveraging the four switches and managing energy demand to achieve a sustainable Singapore by 2050?
+    As Singapore transitions towards a carbon-free energy future, how can we reduce our carbon footprint by leveraging the four switches and managing energy demand to achieve a more sustainable Singapore by 2050?

     <br/>
 </p>